-Here’s my latest tasty recipe for a chilly day, creamy curry cauliflower soup.
-This golden soup is gluten-free and dairy-free.
+Smooth and creamy cauliflower soup, a comforting, easy recipe for a chilly day.
+This golden soup is gluten-free, dairy-free and gets that gorgeous color from curry powder.
 With just a few simple ingredients you can make this in no time.
-If you have an Instant Pot it’s mostly hands off but stovetop method works too.
-I use homemade chicken broth but choosing vegetable broth keeps it vegan if desired.
+If you have an Instant Pot it's mostly hands off but stovetop method works too.

 Instant Pot Method

 You can make this soup in either your Instant Pot or on the stove top.
 What's nice about the Instant Pot is that it pretty much hands off and you can walk away.